-Toothsome Chocolate Emporium At Universal CityWalk Fails Health Inspection WIth Roaches In Kitchen
+Toothsome Chocolate Emporium At Universal CityWalk Fails Health Inspection With Roaches In Kitchen

 The Universal Orlando Resort has fallen under fire this week as one of its most popular restaurants failed a health inspection earlier this month.
 The Toothsome Chocolate Emporium at Universal CityWalk often has a rather lengthy wait due to its popularity and incredibly sweet treats, but this could hurt things quite a bit.
 Not only were there a number of violations, but roaches were actually found in the chocolate prep room.

 Orlando Sentinel reports that the failed health inspection at the CityWalk location took place back on Aug.
 14, 2018.
-The Toothsome Chocolate Emporium & Savory Feast Kitchen was temporarily closed after the inspector from the Florida Department of Business and Professional regulation found the live roaches roaming around.
+The Toothsome Chocolate Emporium & Savory Feast Kitchen was temporarily closed after the inspector from the Florida Department of Business and Professional Regulation found the live roaches roaming around.

 Now, the roaches may seem bad enough, but there were actually 16 different violations found during the health inspection.
 Along with the roaches, small flies were located in the storage, bar, and dessert area of Toothsome.